-We devote significant resources and designate high-level personnel, including our Chief Technology Officer who reports to our President of Amprius Lab, to manage the risk assessment and mitigation process.
+We devote significant resources and designate high-level personnel, including our Chief Technology Officer ("CTO"), to manage the risk assessment and mitigation process.
 We conduct periodic risk assessments to identify cybersecurity threats, as well as assessments in the event of a material change in our business practices that may affect information systems that are vulnerable to such cybersecurity threats.
 These risk assessments include identification of reasonably foreseeable internal and external risks, the likelihood and potential damage that could result from such risks, and the sufficiency of existing policies, procedures, systems, and safeguards in place to manage such risks.